Virtuouz/sopris/src/menu/breakfast/SteakAndEggs.md

 title: "Steak and Eggs"
 price: "$18.00"
 category: "Breakfast"
-img: "src/images/menu/burrito.jpg"
+img: ""
-desc: "10oz New York steak servied with hash browns and two eggs any style"
+desc: "10oz New York steak served with hash browns and two eggs any style"
 ---